TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.minidom.rst

 document.

-What the :func:`parse` and :func:`parseString` functions do is connect an XML parser with a "DOM builder" that can accept parse events from any SAX parser and convert them into a DOM tree.
+What the :func:`parse` and :func:`parseString` functions do is connect an XML parser with a "DOM builder" that can accept parse events kutoka any SAX parser and convert them into a DOM tree.
 The name of the functions are perhaps misleading, but are easy to grasp when learning the interfaces.
 The parsing of the document will be completed before these functions return; it's simply that these